|

 2. A Costco membership (for gift cards)

-One of my favorite ways to save money is to snag gift cards from Costco (I personally love bulk shopping too, but that’s more due to all these kids than being married.
-Haha!) for date night dinners.
-Usually you can get them for about 25% off the price you’d pay at the store, and they offer tons of local eats.
+One of my favorite ways to make married life easier and save money is to snag gift cards from Costco for date night dinners.
+Usually, you can get them for about 25% off the price you’d pay at the store, and they offer tons of local eats.
 Be sure to check out their activities gift cards too if you’re needing some “get out of the house” dates.

 3. Date night boxes (or pre-designed dates)